-Arrival transfers from your international flights in Buenos Aires are not included.
+Arrival transfers from your international flights in Buenos Aires are not included; however, your Travel Professional or Polar Travel Advisor can arrange them for you.

 We request that you provide your flight details to Quark Expeditions at least 30 days prior to traveling.